ryanleek/HRD_RSP_NAS/README.md

 Server 101 With Pi
 - Components of a server
-- How server works (steps and protocols)
+- How server works and securing it
-- Securing a server
 - Getting close with Linux and Shell

 with help from